 Here’s my original post (with a few updates from early 2019 about hemp legalization).

 As silly as that question sounds on its face, there's more to hemp's legal status than meets the eye.
 After years of selling Sympatico hemp/Tencel clothing, it was a customer at a craft fair who got me curious.
 She said she had always thought hemp was illegal and wondered how hemp clothing was exempt.
 What I found out is curious indeed.

-On the other hand, cannabis grown for marijuana can contain more than 20% THC and has been bred to produce little fiber.
-It's cultivated so as not to produce the seeds that diminish the plant's psychoactive potency.
+On the other hand, cannabis grown for marijuana can contain more than 30% THC and has been bred to produce little fiber and no seeds whatsoever.
+Marijuana cultivators cull male plants to prevent the female, bud-bearing plants from producing seeds that diminish their psychoactive potency.

-One interesting wrinkle is the opposition to industrial hemp by some outdoor recreational and medicinal pot growers.
-Cross-pollination could ruin the potency of marijuana bred for its euphoric properties.
+Another interesting wrinkle is the opposition to industrial hemp by some outdoor recreational and medicinal marijuana growers.
+Cross-pollination by male hemp plants could ruin the potency of marijuana bred for its medicinal and recreational properties.

 Meanwhile, industrial hemp production is taking off all over the world in response to consumer and manufacturing demand for hemp clothing, oil, paper and seeds.
 Today more than 30 countries are growing hemp.
-In Canada, industrial hemp THC content is limited to 0.3%.
+In the US, Canada, and other countries where industrial hemp has been recently legalized, THC content is limited to levels that eliminate the effects of marijuana.
 Since it is typically grown using few if any synthetic fertilizers or pesticides, hemp is among the world's most environmentally friendly crops.
 And as one of the fastest-growing biomasses on the planet, it holds the promise of replacing synthetic fibers whose manufacture threatens our ecosphere.